Sumerian Religion

 "In the beginning, the gods spoke.
 Their words echo still in clay."

-◈ Overview
+◈ ecumenicism.religion_page.overview

 Sumerian religion emerged in ancient Mesopotamia (modern Iraq) around 5,000 years ago and represents humanitys first recorded religious traditions.
 The Sumerians created the earliest known writing system (cuneiform), through which we know their myths, prayers, and rituals.